jblol03/queue_management/README.md

 - Make sure you have Python, Django, and Flutter installed on your machine.
 - Adjust the clone URLs based on your repository locations.
-- For more detailed instructions, refer to the individual README files in each project directory.

-This README provides a basic structure.
-Customize it based on the specific needs and features of your projects.
-Ensure to include any additional setup steps, configuration details, and project-specific information.